 Independent Bulgarian energy exchange was established in January 2014 as 100% subsidiary of Bulgarian Energy Holding.
 The real operation of the exchanges started in January 2016 with the launch of the Day-ahead market.
 IBEX is currently owned by the Bulgarian Stock Exchange that is a sole owner of the capital.

 The Bulgarian power exchange is a monopoly platform operating major part of the power market in the country.
 According to the Energy Act only one license can be issued for organizing a power exchange in Bulgaria.
 IBEX is the obligatory channel through which generators with installed capacity of 1 MW or more have to sell their electricity.
-IBEX operates 3 trading platforms – Day-ahead Market, Intraday Market and Centralized market for bilateral contracts.
+IBEX operates 3 trading platforms – Day-ahead Market, Intraday Market and Bilateral contracts.
 On the first two the power exchange is a counterparty on all deals and carries the corresponding risks and responsibilities.
 On the third segment bilateral deals are concluded.
 There the role of IBEX is as an intermediary between the trading participants and IBEX is not a counterparty on those deals.
 From all European countries mandatory trading through the power exchange is present only in Bulgarian and Romania.

 Sources: Energy Act, Electricity trading rules, IBEX, EWRC, NEK